neildavis/pi_pico_tinygo_examples/elegoo_most_complete_starter_kit/14_ir_receiver_module/README.md

 ## Driver support ##

-At the time of writing the [TinyGo drivers](https://github.com/tinygo-org/drivers) project does not include a driver for infra-red receivers like the AX-1838HS.
-I have written a minimal IR receiver driver in [my fork](https://github.com/neildavis/drivers/tree/irremote/irremote) of the drivers which implements the basic [NEC protocol](https://www.sbprojects.net/knowledge/ir/nec.php) used by the Arduino IR handset.
+At the time of writing the [TinyGo drivers](https://github.com/tinygo-org/drivers) project did not include a driver for infra-red receivers like the AX-1838HS.
+So I wrote a minimal IR receiver driver which implements the basic [NEC protocol](https://www.sbprojects.net/knowledge/ir/nec.php) used by the Arduino IR handset.

-We use the [`replace` directive](https://go.dev/ref/mod#go-mod-file-replace) in our `go.mod` fille to substitute my fork for the `drivers` package.
-This way we don't need to modify our code if/when the driver is included, we simply remove the `replace` directive from `go.mod`
+Fortunately my [PR](https://github.com/tinygo-org/drivers/pull/383) has now been merged into release [v0.20.0](https://github.com/tinygo-org/drivers/releases/tag/v0.20.0) so we can now use it directly instead of redirecting to my fork.

 ## Connections ##